Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Lyric-first

-1. Draft simple backing.
+1. Draft a simple backing track.

 2. Rewrite verses for diction/cadence.